 Our Graduates receive competitive national grants, such as Fulbright-Teaching and Flagship; they go on to work in journalism and the government, specialize in international law and nuclear non-proliferation, and pursue graduate degrees in Russian History, Politics, Slavic Studies, and Comparative Literature among other exciting career paths.
 Here are some of our Alums’ exciting stories!

-Caitlin Lyons graduated from Colby in 2015.
-While at Colby she was a double major in Russian and Global Studies, a member of the Track and Field team, and a mentor for Colby Cares About Kids (CCAK).
+Caitlin Lyons’15.
+While at Colby Caitlin was a double major in Russian and Global Studies, a member of the Track and Field team, and a mentor for Colby Cares About Kids (CCAK).
 After graduation, Caitlin moved to Santa Barbara, California to take a job as an Internal Communications Specialist at Sonos, Inc. In her role there, Caitlin focused on ensuring consistent and relevant company communications for employees around the globe.
 After 18 months at Sonos, Caitlin will be leaving to pursue a Masters Degree in Security Studies in the Edmund A Walsh School of Foreign Service at Georgetown University in Washington, D.C., where she plans to continue her study of both Russian Language and Russian Politics & Security Issues.

-Jayeon Kim graduated from Colby in 2013.
+Jayeon Kim’13.
 While at Colby, she was a double major in Russian and sociology and volunteered for Hardy Girls as a muse for local elementary and middle school girls.
 After a year of study abroad on the Colby in Saint Petersburg program, Jayeon decided to continue her studies abroad by pursuing a double degree masters program at University College London and the Higher School of Economics in Moscow.
 After returning to the United States, Jayeon has begun a career as a political and travel risk analyst at Riskline ApS, an international consulting firm in the travel security sector.

 Mike Whalen’12 studied Biology, Russian Culture, and Global Studies at Colby.
 He is currently a PhD student researching the response of northern hardwood forests in the Adirondacks to historic acid rain and beech bark disease.
 In addition to his PhD study at SUNY-ESF, he is enrolled in a dual professional Masters in public administration and international relations program at Syracuse University’s Maxwell School.
 After Colby he worked as an island supervisor at Project Puffin, an intern in the US house of reps, a field manager for a study of sea level rise impacts on coastal plant and avian communities with UConn, and in business development for a real estate investment finance firm.
 He likes research, but also wants to be able to write both about ecology and international relations/security.
 Or maybe he will try to work in government or for the UN… The main goal is to make a difference, and have an intellectually rigorous job with changing subject matter.